Tip #1—Want to visit a college campus with your son or daughter? Take advantage of Amtrak’s Campus Visit program: code H459.

 Setting up your room in this manner helps make it seem bigger and more user-friendly.
 It also makes accessing the toilet during the night more simple.
+You can ask your sleeping car attendant to only make up the upper berth and add the extra padding to the upper bed.

 Useful for travel to or from Center City Philadelphia, including the intercity bus terminal adjacent to Market East.
 SEPTA’s regular fare currently is $3.50.